SIU Edwardsville Cougars: Athletics and academics

-As proud as Dr. Hewitt is of SIUE's athletic success, he and his successor, Tim Hall, are even more proud of its academic success.
-Concerning the Cougars' Fall of 2020 achievements in continuing the program's more than fourteen years of academic excellence in spite of the challenges created by the COVID-19 pandemic, Hall said, "I continue to be impressed with the resiliency and persistence shown by our student-athletes."
-He added, "While continuing to deal with changing conditions and schedules, their dedication to success in the classroom has never wavered."
-This marked the 29th consecutive semester that the Cougar student-athletes posted a combined GPA of greater than 3.0, with an overall 3.424 GPA for the term.
-Student-athletes also finished with a GPA better than 3.4 for the second semester in a row.
-A total of 14 Cougar teams completed the semester with a GPA above 3.0, and eight of those were higher than 3.4.
-The women's soccer team bested their previous term GPA to regain the overall top spot with 3.618.
-Softball was a close second among women's programs at 3.585, with women's tennis third at 3.567.
-For the second consecutive semester, men's soccer was the top men's team with 3.607.
-Men's golf earned second place among the men's teams with 3.513, and men's cross country was third at 3.426.
-Men's basketball (3.351) and baseball (3.426) both earned their highest team GPA since transitioning to Division I. A record 55 percent (137) student-athletes earned Dean's List honors this fall semester, 76 percent of SIUE student-athletes (190) earned a GPA above a 3.00 for the semester, while 26 percent (61 student-athletes) earned a perfect 4.0.
-The men's team average for the fall 2020 semester was the highest ever at 3.357.
-The women's team average was an impressive 3.480.
+As proud as Dr. Hewitt is of SIUE's athletic success, he and his successors, Tim Hall and Andrew Gavin, are even more proud of its academic success.
+Concerning the Cougars' Spring of 2023 achievements in continuing the program's more than seventeen years of academic excellence in spite of the challenges created by the COVID-19 pandemic, Gavin said, "SIUE Athletics has an impressive history of academic excellence, which is a testament to the commitment to our coaches as well as the collaborative spirit of our University faculty and staff.
+"This marked the 34th consecutive semester that the Cougar student-athletes posted a combined GPA of greater than 3.0, with an overall 3.303 GPA for the term.
+Student-athletes also finished with a GPA better than 3.3 for the twelfth semester.
+Of the Cougars' 16 teams, 15 earned a GPA over 3.0.
+Men's golf earned the department's top spot, with its second-best GPA since joining Division I of 3.637.
+Women's cross country was 3.548, followed by women's tennis at 3.520 to round out SIUE's top three programs.
+42 percent of SIUE student-athletes earned Dean's List honors.
+For the entire 2022-2023 academic year, SIUE student-athletes earned a 3.305. while 14 student-athletes earned a perfect 4.0 for the semester, while seven earned a perfect 4.0 for the entire year.